webtactics/gloucesterthunderboltsswimmingclub/events/2025-26/251004-05-Port-Macquarie-LC-Qualifying-Meet.md

 2. Online entries only via Swim Central.</br>
 3. All events are timed finals.</br>
 4. Entry Fee $8.00 per event, which includes SNSW $1.50 Levy.
 Entry fee for 25m events $6.00.
 NORMAL POOL ENTRY APPLIES</br>
-5. Medals will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 6/u, 7/8, 9/10.
+5. Medals will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 6/u, 7/8, 9/10.</br>
-Prizemoney will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 11/12, 13/14, 15/16/17 over & for each
+Prizemoney will be awarded to 1st, 2nd & 3rd in 50m & 100m events – to each age group as follows: - 11/12, 13/14, 15/16/17 over & for each</br>
-Open event irrespective of age & to 1st, 2nd & 3rd in 200m events to each age group 12/u & 13/o.
+Open event irrespective of age & to 1st, 2nd & 3rd in 200m events to each age group 12/u & 13/o.</br>
-6. Medals will be awarded for Multi Class/Para.
+6. Medals will be awarded for Multi Class/Para.</br>
-7. Entries close Midnight Sunday 28 September, unless meet is filled beforehand.
+7. Entries close Midnight Sunday 28 September, unless meet is filled beforehand.</br>
-8. Age as at 4 October 2025.
+8. Age as at 4 October 2025.</br>
 9. Meet Director reserves the right to amend the program and conditions of entry.
-Refunds WILL NOT BE ISSUED for ineligible entries.
+Refunds WILL NOT BE ISSUED for ineligible entries.</br>
-10. Please ensure all swimmers are registered with appropriate bodies before the commencement of the meet.
+10. Please ensure all swimmers are registered with appropriate bodies before the commencement of the meet.</br>
-11. Swimmers entering 25m events are not eligible to enter another distance in the same stroke.
+11. Swimmers entering 25m events are not eligible to enter another distance in the same stroke.</br>
 Rule considerations will apply for all 25m events.
 All competitors will receive ribbons.
-25m events will not be timed.
+25m events will not be timed.</br>
-12. Visiting clubs are required to assist with timekeeping duties.
+12. Visiting clubs are required to assist with timekeeping duties.</br>
-13. BBQ will be in operation, Eftpos facilities available.
+13. BBQ will be in operation, Eftpos facilities available.</br>

 Enquiries:</br>
 Jason Higgins – Race Secretary 0427 774 558</br>